greco-project/pvcompare/docs/parameters.rst

     6. **energyVector**: str, Electricity
     7. **inflow_direction**: str, Electricity
     8. **unit**: str, kW

 * energyConversion.csv
+    *If COPs should be calculated automatically the column name needs to start with "heat" (indicating the heat sector) followed by an underscore separating suffixes.*
+    *Default values and references for heat pumps will follow.*

     1. **age_installed**: year, 0 (for all components such as charge controllers and inverters)
     2. **development_costs**: currency, 0 (for all components)
     3. **specific_costs**: currency/kW